-It doesn’t matter what age you’re turning—every year is worth celebrating!
-We’ve come up with super-fun birthday party ideas to get you stoked for your big bash.
-From awesome karaoke bars and spacious outdoor bars to places where you can go bowling in NYC and hit the bottle, these are the top places to savor your magnificence—and get pumped for the year to come.
+You’ve made it through another year, and that's worth celebrating!
+We’ve come up with super-fun birthday party ideas to get you stoked about your big bash.
+From awesome karaoke bars and spacious outdoor bars to the best pizza in the city, these are the top places to savor your magnificence—and get pumped for the year to come.

 Best birthday party ideas in NYC